Travel Connections to Oulu

 Oulu Railway Station

 The Oulu Railway Station is in the centre of the city.
-From the Railway Station there is about 500 m to downtown and about 2 km to Välkkylä.
+From the Railway Station it is about 500 m to downtown and about 2 km to Välkkylä.
 All local buses (3.30€) passing by the bus station on the opposite side of the railways will take you to Välkkylä.
 There is an underpass connecting the railway station side to the bus station side of the tracks.
 You can take a Citybus (1.50€) directly from the railway station to downtown Oulu.
 The Citybus B toward Medipolis will also pass by Ouluhalli sports hall righ next to Välkkylä on its way to Medipolis).

 Further information elsewhere on the internet: